150 Canadian Foods for Canada 150!

 What is Canadian cuisine?
 Is it just a mirror of American cuisine with all of its spaghetti and hamburgers, but none of its amazing barbecue?
 Is Canadian cuisine a multicultural potluck or a creole?
 Is it more defined by our wild foods and agriculture (farm-to-table) or by our street foods and family traditions?
 Is there any unifying notion of “Canadian Cuisine” or are our foods segregated by regionality and culture?
 And where are all the First Nations foods?!

-I don’t have all the answers, but I’m always down for a pint of Canadian beer and some poutine and a polite discussion about national idenity!
+I don’t have all the answers, but I’m always down for a pint of Canadian beer and some poutine, and a polite discussion about national identity!

 For Canada’s 150th year of Confederation I have embarked on a blog series showcasing the most iconic foods of each province.
-See: Newfoundland & Labrador, Prince Edward Island, Nova Scotia, New Brunswick, Quebec, Ontario and Manitoba and stay tuned for more!
+See: Newfoundland & Labrador, Prince Edward Island, Nova Scotia, New Brunswick, Quebec, Ontario, Manitoba, Saskatchewan, Alberta and British Columbia.

 To celebrate Canada Day 150, here are 150 Canadian foods – in a completely random order for your viewing pleasure!